aphitorite/Logsort/README.md

        [1, 1][0, 0][1, 1][0][1]
 ```

+At the end of the phase, we are left with some leftover zeros that don't make a complete block.
+We handle them in the very last step of the partition.

-Logsort's O(log n) space usage comes from grouping blocks of size O(log n), we'll see why this is important later.
+Logsort's O(log n) space usage comes from grouping blocks of size O(log n), and this will be important in the encoding phase.
 In the actual implementation, Logsort uses a space optimization from Aeos Quicksort which only needs one bucket instead of two.
 Like Wikisort and Grailsort, Logsort's external buffer size can be configured, given it's at least Ω(log n).

 > Since each element is moved twice, once to the bucket and once back to the array, the grouping phase is O(n) regardless of block size but requires O(block size) extra space.

 ## Bit encoding

-0's and 1's can also be concatenated to make binary numbers.
-Since Logsort's blocks are O(log n) in size, we can encode numbers, with a range of O(n), in blocks by swapping elements between 0 blocks and 1 blocks.
+0's and 1's can also be concatenated to make binary numbers, so we can encode numbers in blocks by swapping elements between 0 blocks and 1 blocks.
 Decoding a number in a block requires a scan of the block which costs O(log n) comparisons.
+Since Logsort's blocks are O(log n) in size, there are enough bits to assign a unique index to each block.

+> There are at most O(n/log n) encodable blocks which requires O(log n) bits to represent a number range from 0 to O(n/log n).

 ```
 Encode 11 = 0b1101: